...featuring 39240 machines :

 4) The extra-large Super Pac-Man enters from the left side of the screen, followed by a pack of 32 ghosts, 8 of each color.
 After exiting to the right, four scared (blue) super ghosts reappear from the right.
 Much to their misfortune, they are being chased by 32 normal-sized Pac-Men.
 This intermission is played after Stage 16 and every 4th stage thereafter.

-CAST OF CHARACTERS :
+- CAST OF CHARACTERS -

 * Ghosts - Blinky, Pinky, Inky, and Clyde are back.
 Basically, they behave the same.
 Blinky follows you more closely than any of the other ghosts, shadowing your trail, Pinky tries to stay one step ahead of you by second-guessing which way you will go and trapping you, Inky usually turns away if you take him head on, and Clyde does his own thing for the most part.
 In this game, their behavior is a tad more random than in the first game, so patterns cannot be relied upon.
 Also new in Super Pac-Man, they will exhibit a "stutter" behavior from time to time where they seem to shake in one spot briefly before continuing on.
 This can sometimes save you if you are being chased, or it can mess you up if you are following behind a ghost too closely.

-* Scared Ghosts - As in the original game, if Pac-Man eats a power pill, the ghosts will turn blue for a short period of time.
+* Scared Ghosts - As in the original game, if Pac-Man eats a Power Pill, the ghosts will turn blue for a short period of time.
 The higher the stage, the shorter that time becomes, until the ghosts don't turn blue at all (but they do change direction).
 Eating ghosts scores big points (see Scoring below), but watch out when they start flashing because they're about to change back to their normal state.

 * Power Pills - A carry-over from the original "Pac-Man" game.
 These four large white blinking dots in the corners of the maze allow Pac-Man to temporarily chase and eat the ghosts until they begin to flash and turn back to normal.
-In this game, eating a power pill while in Super form extends Super time into the ghosts' blue time.
+In this game, eating a Power Pill while in Super form extends Super time into the ghosts' blue time.

 * Super Pills - These two green pills grow and shrink in size close to the middle of the maze.
-When Pac-Man eats one of these, he grows to Super size and gains the power to crash through barriers, fly over ghosts, and use super speed.
+When Pac-Man eats one of these, he grows to Super size and gains the power to crash through barriers, fly over ghosts, and use Super Speed.

-* Keys - The ultimate prize in the original game becomes an intregal tool in this game.
+* Keys - The ultimate prize in the original game becomes an integral tool in this game.
 Eat the keys to open the gates that block your access to the prizes.
 You don't have to eat all of the keys to complete the stage.
 The maze contains 15 keys in all.

 * Gates - The doors that block Pac-Man from eating the prizes he needs to eat in order to complete the stage.
 There are 37 gates in all.